All buttons display a tooltip with more information on mouse hover.

 Eclipse Navigation

-The left-side half-shaded sun and moon buttons jump to the previous solar or lunar eclipse; the right-side buttons jump to the next.
-If both buttons on one side are clicked quickly, they combine and will advance through both types of eclipses chronologically.
+The half-shaded sun and moon buttons jump to the next or previous solar or lunar eclipse depending on the play direction.
+If both buttons are clicked quickly (within 1 second), they combine and will advance through both types of eclipses chronologically.
+Click again within 1 second to uncombine.

 Moon Phase Navigation

-The left-side moon phase button shows and jumps to the previous moon phase; the right-side button shows and jumps to the next.
-Clicking will jump to that exact date and time with all correct data displayed.
+The moon phase button shows the icon of the next or previous phase depending on the play direction.
+Clicking jumps to that exact date and time with all correct data displayed.

 Time Adjustment